How does the Paid Parental Leave system work?

 How do you apply for paid parental leave?

-Before you receive any PPL payments, you must formally apply by completing an application form and sending it to Inland Revenue.
+Before you receive any PPL payments, you must log on to myIR and formally apply with Inland Revenue.

 - Bank account details

-- Evidence from your ‘lead maternity carer’ concerning the due date or birth date of your baby
+- Evidence from your 'lead maternity carer' of the due date or birth date of your baby

-- Evidence that you are a primary carer who takes permanent primary responsibility for a child under the age of six ('permanent primary responsibility' doesn't include the partner/spouse of a mum-to-be - PPL needs to be transferred to them)
+- You might also need evidence that you are a primary carer who takes permanent primary responsibility for a child under the age of six, keeping in mind that 'permanent primary responsibility' doesn't include the partner / spouse of a mum-to-be - PPL needs to be transferred to them.

-If you’re deemed eligible for PPL, then Inland Revenue will send you a payment advice letter outlining:
+If you’re deemed eligible for PPL, then Inland Revenue will send you a notice of entitlement that tells you the: